 1. I can’t possibly own so many shoes

 In a sense, I get it: it is my duty as a shoe blogger to showcase a ton of shoes & affiliated footwear products.
 And yes, it’s upon me to present such shoes & accessories in various creative ways on Instagram.
 Understood.

 But shoes are not exactly a sustainable affair when creating original imagery on IG: the prices tend to be higher, the brands/companies selling them are far fewer & I only have 2 feet.
-For these reasons, I can’t possibly buy or be gifted enough shoes to post on the daily & be on brand without a hefty dose of repetition (and running the risk of having shoes take over my small downtown home!
+For these reasons, I can’t possibly buy or be gifted enough shoes to post on the daily & be on brand without a hefty dose of repetition.
+And running the risk of having shoes take over my small downtown home!
 Yes, one of the pros and cons of writing a shoe blog.
 Did you read that post, btw!? 😉

 Yep, I’m sure you can think of many creative ways to display shoes.
 Guess what?
 So can I. But sometimes me, myself & shoefies aren’t enough.
 Which brings me to my next obstacle…

 2. Lack of Instagram husband